The Great Kapok Tree: Inspiration

-In 1989, Lynne Cherry learned about the plight of the Amazon rainforest and thought that maybe young people could help to save it.
-She was attending graduate school at Yale University at the time and she wrote The Great Kapok Tree while on a train ride between New Haven and DC.
-Soon thereafter, Dr. Tom Lovejoy, then at World Wildlife Fund, gave Cherry an artist in residency at WWF and he and the other scientists there provided her with their rain forest photographs to use as reference.
-World Wildlife Fund Cherry also immersed herself in the "tropical forest" in the NY Botanical garden New York Botanical Garden.
-Dr. Lovejoy and other WWF biologists, and Dr. Brian Boom, the director of the NY Botanical Garden, facilitated her travel to Manaus Brazil to experience the rainforest firsthand.
+In 1989, Lynne Cherry learned about the deforestation of the Amazon rainforest and thought that maybe young people could help to save it.
+She was attending graduate school at Yale University at the time and she wrote The Great Kapok Tree while on a train ride between New Haven and Washington, DC.
+Soon thereafter, Tom Lovejoy, then at World Wildlife Fund, gave Cherry an artist in residency at WWF and he and the other scientists there provided her with their rainforest photographs to use as reference.
+Cherry also immersed herself in the "tropical forest" in the New York Botanical Garden.
+Lovejoy and other WWF biologists, and Brian Boom, the director of the NY Botanical Garden, facilitated her travel to Manaus, Brazil, to experience the rainforest firsthand.
 She explored the vast forest around Lovejoy's research site, part of his famous "forest fragments" project, and sketched and photographed the plants and animals there.

 When the book was released in 1990, coinciding with the twentieth anniversary of Earth Day, Cherry told a reporter, "When kids grow up, in another 20 years, they'll be the people making the decisions.
 If they're raised with these ideas ingrained in them, it will affect national policy.
 We will have raised a whole generation of environmentalists."